Edward C. Harding, PTA

 Following high school, Ed began his career following his passions in music and the martial arts.
 He taught music and drums throughout the community.
 He also taught martial arts, opening his own dojo within Iron Rail Gymnastics Academy in Wenham, MA.
 Ed is still the lead instructor there, teaching people of all ages and ability levels, as well as offering private lessons focusing on children with cerebral palsy.

 To further his desire to help people through functional movement, Ed attended North Shore Community College in Danvers, graduating with an Associate’s Degree as a Physical Therapist Assistant.
-Ed was president of the class, graduating with high honors.
+Ed was president of his class, graduating with high honors.
 He completed clinical rotations in pediatrics at the Northshore Education Consortium in Beverly, in geriatrics at the former Youville Hospital & Rehabilitation Center in Cambridge, and in outpatient rehabilitation at Cummings Physical Therapy in Revere.
 Ed also has extensive experience working in various skilled nursing facilities and geriatric environments throughout the North Shore.

 Mr. Harding than began to work with a new outpatient physical therapy clinic in Salem, which then moved to Danvers.
 Ed managed the daily operations of that company, in addition to treating patients, for over nine years.
 While in Danvers, Ed also completed extensive administrative training studying marketing, public relations, statistics, ethics, policy making and financial planning.